object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 Programs are full of names.
 Variables, classes, functions,
 modules: much, perhaps most, of the text of a program is made up of names.
-The choice of names therefore has a massive impact on the readability of a program.
+The choice of names, therefore, has a massive impact on the readability of a program.
 There are two aspects to naming conventions.
 One is a set of rules about the formatting of names: when to use capitals, when underscores and so on.
 This is covered by PEP 8